dasje/user-api/README.md

 ```
 You might want to change the database hostname to something more specific in both ```.env``` and ```docker-compose.yaml``` to prevent conflicts with other projects.

+You might also want to change the database port to ```5433``` to prevent conflicts with local postgres instances.

 ## Starting the server

 The server is containerized with Docker and runs in a Docker network with the necessary depenedencies (see below).
 The server can be started using the following command: